-This course will give the student the knowledge and skills needed to work with the challenges associated with their hearing-impaired patients.
-Students will learn the process and methods for aural rehabilitation, how to identify and establish goals which can improve communication, and how to minimize the negative impact of the hearing loss and provide culturally sensitive intervention strategies which are tailored to the needs of individuals and their families.
+This course will give the student the knowledge and skills needed to work with individuals diagnosed with hearing loss.
+Students will learn the implications of a diagnosis of hearing loss, process and methods for aural re/habilitation, how to facilitate listening and spoken language, and provide culturally sensitive intervention strategies that are tailored to the needs of individuals and their families. hearing loss and provide culturally sensitive intervention strategies which are tailored to the needs of individuals and their families.

-BSLP440LANGUAGE DISORDERS OF CHILDREN(3 cr.)Prerequisites:BSLP340 and BSLP370(3 cr.)
+BSLP440 LANGUAGE DISORDERS OF CHILDREN (3 cr.)

+Prerequisites: BSLP340 and BSLP370